aaron-grau/curic/sql/projects/url_shortener/README.md

 The naming of your files is going to be essential.
-When you try to create an instance of a model, it looks in the models folder for a file that is the `snake_case`ified version of your model's name.
+When you try to create an instance of a model, it looks in the models folder for a file that is the `snake_case`-ified version of your model's name.
 Also, it will, by default, infer that the name of the table is the pluralized, snake cased, version of your model.
 For example, if I had a `GoodStudent` model, Rails would look in the `app/models` folder for a file called `good_student.rb`.
 Upon finding and